ghc/ghc/docs/users_guide/ghci.rst

 3. At least one of the classes ``Ci`` is numeric.

-At the GHCi prompt, or with GHC if the :ghc-flag:`-XExtendedDefaultRules` flag is given, the types are instead resolved with the following method:
+At the GHCi prompt, or with GHC if the :extension:`ExtendedDefaultRules` flag is given, the types are instead resolved with the following method:

 Find all the unsolved constraints.
 Then: